Cabinet split over Sunak’s HS2 ‘gross act of vandalism’

 After the story broke on September 14, Downing Street repeatedly stone-walled before ministers accepted talks over the most dramatic decision in years to stop a £34bn infrastructure spend were taking place.

-The story has prompted unprecedented fallout with two former prime ministers attacking the Mr Sunak amid a cascade of criticism and cabinet divides.
-Boris Johnson and David Cameron were joined by ex-chancellor Philip Hammond in urging the PM against cutting the high speed rail route.
+The story has prompted unprecedented fallout, with two former prime ministers attacking Mr Sunak amid a cascade of criticism and cabinet divides.
+Boris Johnson and David Cameron were joined by ex-chancellor Philip Hammond in urging the PM not to cut the high-speed rail route.

-Mr Sunak and Mr Hunt are understood to have been taken aback by the major backlash from business chiefs, northern mayors and senior Tories and are thought to have delayed a final decision and announcement until after next week’s party conference.
+Mr Sunak and Mr Hunt are understood to have been surprised by the major backlash from business chiefs, northern mayors and senior Tories and are thought to have delayed a final decision and announcement until after next week’s party conference.

 A source close to government discussions on HS2 told The Independent: “The PM and chancellor have opened up a big rift in the Tory party.
 There are significant figures in cabinet who are opposed [to ditching HS2].
 Michael Gove and Mark Harper are very unhappy.”

 The source added: “They’ve bottled any announcement for the moment.
-The backlash has so big they are not ready to cancel.
-They are having to consider how to rephase it.
+The backlash has been so big they are not ready to cancel.
+They are having to consider how to rephrase it.
 [Sunak] is going to have a very challenging conference in Manchester.”

-A source close to Mr Gove said they did not “recognise” the idea of a cabinet rift, while a source close to Mr Harper said the claim was “completely untrue”.
+A source close to Mr Gove said they did not “recognise” the idea of a cabinet rift, while a spokesperson for Mr Harper said the claim was “completely untrue”.

 A document detailing the financial details for the crunch meeting between Mr Hunt and Mr Sunak was photographed being carried into No 10.
 Although £2.3bn has already been spent on preparations for phase 2, the Redwood solution suggested £34bn would be saved by abandoning any future plans.